Chase Ink Lifetime Rule

 What does this mean?

-• If you had the Chase Ink Business Preferred card in the past, you may not be eligible to receive the signup bonus if you were to apply again.
+- If you've previously held the Chase Ink Business Preferred or Chase Ink Business Premier, you may not be eligible to receive the welcome bonus if you apply again.

 Chase Popup